robertduplock/scifibooks.club/content/en/reviews/lucifer-s-hammer-book-review.md

 weight = 0

 +++
 Humanity is about to go the way of the dinosaur.
-A mass extinction event is cruising through space, and its name Hamner/Brown.
+A mass extinction event is cruising through space, and its name is Hamner/Brown.
 When the apocalypse arrives, how will humanity deal with the fallout?
 Water vaporised, endless salt-water rain, earthquakes...

 Hide your kids, hide your wife.
 The comet is coming.